jimburton/scrabble/chapters/Chapter1.md

 There are several ways we could deal with blanks in the game.
-We could store blanks on the board like normal tiles and keep a map of positions and letters (`Map Pos Letter`) to lookup the letters blanks stand for.
+We could store blanks on the board like normal tiles and keep a map of positions and letters (`Map Pos Letter`) to look up the letters blanks stand for.
 We choose to store a `Tile` with the letter the blank stands for on the board, with its score set to zero.
 Clients will take care of interrogating players for the letters to use when they play a